 Liquor licence: If alcohol is being sold on the premises you need to apply for a new licence to permit you, the new owner, to sell alcohol.
 This involves going on a short course.

 Lease: If it’s a leasehold property, the lease does not automatically transfer either.
-The landlord has to grant you a new lease.
-Landlords are often very reluctant to do this.
+The landlord has to grant you a new lease (or there may be the possibility to get a sub lease).

 And there is no law compelling the landlord to agree.
 They often don’t.
 Or they drag the matter out for months / years!
 Often they insist on you coming up with a large deposit and/or signing a personal guarantee.
 They may even use this as an excuse to up the rent.